yuqianglianshou/mazanoke_ice/docs/install-web-app.md

 ## Chrome (Desktop)

 1. Click the three-dot icon to open the more menu.
-1. Move your cursor to "Cast, save, and share".
+1. Move the cursor to hover "Cast, save, and share".
 1. Click "Install page as app".
 1. A prompt will show up, click "Install".